University of Hull: External Validation

 Since September 2013, all undergraduate and postgraduate degree courses at the Leeds Conservatoire are validated by the University of Hull.
 Beginning in 1993 Hull has validated Masters of Education programmes for the Christian Leadership in Education Office (CLEO), in Cork (and from 1993 to 1996 in Limerick), Ireland.
 Hull also validates a number of programmes in Rotherham College, Dearne Vally College, and other RNN Group locations.

-From 1972 until 1982 the University of Hull validated programmes at the postrgaduate Irish School of Ecumenics.
+From 1972 until 1982 the University of Hull validated programmes at the postgraduate Irish School of Ecumenics.